omunroe-com/phpvirtbxwiki/Home.md

 </pre></div>

-<p>If your VirtualBox host is running Linux, please see: <a href="http://sourceforge.net/p/phpvirtualbox/wiki/vboxweb-service%20Configuration%20in%20Linux/">http://sourceforge.net/p/phpvirtualbox/wiki/vboxweb-service%20Configuration%20in%20Linux/</a> for a new-and-improved startup script configuration.</p>
+<p>If your VirtualBox host is running Linux, please see: <a href="https://github.com/phpvirtualbox/phpvirtualbox/wiki/vboxweb-service-Configuration-in-Linux">vboxweb-service Configuration in Linux</a> for a new-and-improved startup script configuration.</p>
 <p>Then, start vboxwebsrv.
 If you are now using the vboxweb-service script described in the above link, you may run:</p>
 <div class="codehilite"><pre><span></span>/etc/init.d/vboxweb-service start
 </pre></div>